The hierarchy problem and the vacuum stability in two-scalar dark matter model: Renormalization group equations and Veltman conditions

 The $\beta$ functions for the new dimensionless couplings in the potential and also for the quartic Higgs self-coupling at one loop are as follows\footnote{We have checked our results applying the package SARAH \cite{Staub:2012pb}.},

 where we have set all the SM Yukawa couplings equal to zero and only retained the top quark Yukawa coupling, since the light quark and lepton Yukawa couplings are expected to have quite small effects in the runnings.
 We first show the running of the SM couplings in the set $\{g_1,g_2,g_3,\lambda_t,\lambda_{H}\}$ in Fig.~\ref{running-SMcouplings}.
 As it is evident, the coupling $\lambda_{H}$ tends to zero at $\Lambda \sim 10^5$ GeV and therefore violates the bounded from below condition of the potential.
 In addition we take a look at the running of the Veltman parameter, $V_H$, in Fig.~\ref{running-SMcouplings} and notice that only at $\Lambda \sim 10^{20}$ GeV, the Veltman condition is fulfilled.
 This scale is larger than the Planck scale.
-Next, we consider two representative points in the viable parameter space in the two-scalar model.
-We take these two points as Benchmark-I and Benchmark-II as the following.\\
+Next, we consider two representative benchmarks in the viable parameter space in the two-scalar model.
+We have found a point at the electroweak scale (at the top quark mass) which respects all the constraints discussed earlier in the paper, with the following parameters,\\